Reconnecting with Nature Through Mindful Walking

 Notice the colors of a spring bloom, the deep blues and grays of a storm rolling in, or the details in the bark on that weathered tree you pass by every day.
 I promise you’ll notice something worth exploring further, even if you’re trying this out on a walk you’ve done a thousand times.

 Maybe you hear birds chirping, a dog barking, or a loud vehicle exhaust.
-And maybe the contrast of those noises makes you notice a deep contrast between the natural world and our manmade creations.
+And maybe the contrast of those noises makes you notice a glaring divide between the natural world and our manmade creations.

 Then maybe you smell that vehicle’s exhaust.
 Or some fresh-cut grass.
 Maybe you actually stop to smell a fruit tree in bloom.